 Given there are currently only two clinically-proven

-Given there are currently only two MHRA and FDA approved male hair loss treatments - finasteride 1mg and minoxidil - both of which are pharmaceutical, could a natural supplement really be effective?
+MHRA licensed and FDA approved male hair loss treatments - finasteride 1mg and minoxidil - both of which are pharmaceutical, could a natural supplement really be effective?
 This is what a new study hopes to find out.

 Investigating Hcap Formula

 .
 Known as 'HCap Formula' the research information states that the oral supplement comprises 'medicinal plants, vitamins and minerals' although no specific ingredient information is provided.